eu-digital-green-certificates/dgca-verification-center-ios/README.md

 This repository contains the source code of the EU Digital COVID Certificate Verification Center Module for IOS.

 This module encapsulates the available modules for the QR verification process (e.g. DCC, SHC).
-Available modules are DCC and SHC inspectors and core module.
+Available modules included DCC and SHC inspectors and Core module.
+The core module contains the services used in the SDK module and in the inspectors.

 The verification process for new types of certificates can be extended by creating new modules of inspectors.
 Inspectors are independent and may be included or excluded at any time.

 ## Development
-To start using the Verification SDK it is enough to connect this package only to the app or to another module.
+To start using the Verification SDK it is enough to connect this package to the app or to another module.

 ### Prerequisites